To see the world is a lust for the eyes. To meet people is a lust for the heart.

 I think she is one of a kind, though she would never say so herself.
 I’d say she’s amazing, she would say she’s still learning.
 I’d say “should we?”
 She says: “Let’s go!”

 So, who is this ‘me’ person you keep reading about?
-I’m Martijn and I will be your narrator for this journey.
+Well, I’m your humble narrator for this journey.
 As Ellis is traveling the world with her eyes towards the heavens, excited and full of desire for more, I have my eyes on the ground, seeing what can go wrong.

 So come with me to see the world, but also to look inside and find what makes a person tick.